Ford Expedition: 2014

 No major cosmetic changes.
-Only three trims, XLT, Limited and King Ranch are offered.
-The Sirius XM with Navlink and HD radio is added to the XLT as an optional feature.
-A new, quieter, mechanical Nivomat adaptive hydraulic load-leveling suspension system is available, in place of the adaptive pneumatic air-ride load-leveling suspension.
-When properly equipped the Expedition continues to offer top-end towing capability with a braked trailer towing capacity of 9,200 lb.
+Only three trims (XLT, Limited and King Ranch) were offered.
+The Sirius XM with Navlink and HD radio was added to the XLT as an optional feature.
+A new, quieter, mechanical Nivomat adaptive hydraulic load-leveling suspension system was available, in place of the adaptive pneumatic air-ride load-leveling suspension.
+When properly equipped, the Expedition continued to offer top-end towing capability with a braked trailer towing capacity of 9,200 lb.

 2015

 On February 18, 2014, Ford introduced a mid-cycle refresh of the Expedition (U324) and Expedition EL (U354), dubbed the U3242 and U3542 respectively, for the 2015 model year.
-The "2" signifying the second phase of the U324 and U354.
-The debut was at the Dallas-Fort Worth Auto Show on February 19, 2014; because Texas (especially Dallas and Houston) is an important market.
-Despite a 27% drop in sales since 2008, Ford is committed to continuing producing the Expeditions.
-Ford started production on the updated Expedition (and Expedition EL, which will continue to compete with the Suburban and Yukon XL) around the first quarter of 2014 and placed the 2015 models in dealerships in July 2014.
-Ford announced that the three level trims, XLT, Limited, and King Ranch, will continue to be offered along with a new top-of-the-line Platinum trim.
-On September 12, 2013, (which was the same day that GM unveiled their next generation SUVs), Automobile Magazine posted a spy shot of the 2015 Expedition, which showed a repositioned tailpipe, and a more upright front fascia which bore a taller, wider grille that appeared inspired by the F-150 and Ford F-Series Super Duty trucks.
+The "2" signified the second phase of the U324 and U354.
+They debuted at the Dallas–Fort Worth Auto Show on February 19, 2014, as Texas (especially Dallas and Houston) was a popular market.
+Despite a 27% drop in sales since 2008, Ford was committed to continuing producing the Expeditions.
+Ford started production on the updated Expedition (and Expedition EL, which continued to compete with the Chevrolet Suburban and GMC Yukon XL) around the first quarter of 2014 and placed the 2015 models in dealerships in July 2014.
+Ford announced that the three trim levels—XLT, Limited, and King Ranch—would continue to be offered along with a new top-of-the-line Platinum trim.
+On September 12, 2013 (the same day that GM unveiled its next-generation SUVs), Automobile Magazine posted a spy shot of the 2015 Expedition, which showed a repositioned tailpipe, and a more upright front fascia which bore a taller, wider grille that appeared to be inspired by the F-150 and Super Duty trucks.

-Official photos released on February 18, 2014, revealed an all-new aggressive armadillo-like three-bar grille, which features step-stacked bars that evoke the appearance of stepped armor-plating on an armadillo's back.
+Official photos released on February 18, 2014, revealed an all-new aggressive armadillo-like three-bar grille, which featured step-stacked bars evoking the appearance of stepped armor-plating on an armadillo's back.
 All-new thinner headlamps were added, in addition to an all-new front bumper with oversized lower air intake.
-The new bumper also features a lower chrome bar and twin LED fog lamps that flank the chrome bar.
-Brightwork was added on the rear liftgate; and the tailpipe was repositioned straight, instead of making a 90 degree turn behind the right rear wheel.
+The new bumper also featured a lower chrome bar and twin LED fog lamps flanking the chrome bar.
+Brightwork was added on the rear liftgate, and the tailpipe was repositioned straight, instead of making a 90-degree turn behind the right rear wheel.